 In the process of analyzing and evaluating mistakes, it’s important not to place blame and create animosity among your team, said Branch.
 You should also be open to thoughts and solutions from employees.

-“Never point fingers at any staff members; working as a team is key to getting through tough times," Branch said.
-"Always be open to new ideas and strategies from any staff member [too].
+“Never point fingers at any staff members,” Branch said.
+“Working as a team is key to getting through tough times.
+Always be open to new ideas and strategies from any staff member [too].
 You never know where the next big idea will come from!”

 “You need to know where you are going before you can get there,” Littlefield said.
 “Great business leaders know how to paint a vivid picture of the future.
 Fueled by their passion to achieve their vision, they make it crystal clear what employees can do to get involved and emphasize how crucial each person’s role is.”